faustzero1/faustzero1.github.io/_sources/post/2022-09-14-0x02-Note-things_that_every_man_should_be_and_do_it.md

 Same as they say 'This is a good foods, you can eat it as you want',
 But the truth is that the material or the process behind is the one who take place to determine it's quality.

+<https://based.cooking> - Based Cooking might be your best friend.

 ### STOP BEING FUARKING WEAK SADCUNT
 Most people are weak.
 This is a softened generation.